 Bottom line: Cook with Turmeric for everyday support and flavor.
 For targeted support, reach for a supplement that's pure, potent and made with integrity.

-Dr. Mary Bove, ND, Director of Medical Education for Gaia Herbs, reviewed and approved this content.
+Dr. Mary Bove, ND, former Director of Medical Education for Gaia Herbs, reviewed and approved this content.